cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Evolution of the first issue of Bostrom Journal [~]()

-At the very beginning I (future editor-in-chief) gathered all particles created by founders and trusted pioneer neurons from [swagger service]() of Bostrom{--'s--}.
+At the very beginning I (future editor-in-chief) gathered all particles created by founders and trusted pioneer neurons from [swagger service]() of Bostrom.
 I collected JSON from there and parsed it using Python.
 Further I downloaded the particles' files from IPFS and read them almost completely.
-I guess, it was about 1500 texts, most of which {~~was~>were~~} 1-4 words long.
+I guess, it was about 1500 texts, most of which were 1-4 words long.
 I extracted cyberlinks and particles table to MS Excel.
 There I marked particles about Bostrom.
-So I was able to sort and filter them. {~~There I filtered most precise particles and classified them on chapters.~>After selecting only the most precise and useful particles I divided them into themed chapters.~~}
+So I was able to sort and filter them.
+After selecting only the most precise and useful particles I divided them into themed chapters.

-{~~Further I recieved those particles to Python.
-Python helped me to generate the first version of this journal in Markdown.~>At that point, I used Python as the tool to generate the first iteration of this journal in Markdown.~~}
+At that point, I used Python as the tool to generate the first iteration of this journal in Markdown.

-{~~There I found that some texts on Bostrom that I wrote before also relevant to topic, but needed to be some how adopted to the journal format.~>In the process I discovered that some of my own previously written texts on Bostrom are also relevant to the topic.
+In the process I discovered that some of my own previously written texts on Bostrom are also relevant to the topic.
 They just needed to be somehow adapted to the journal format.
-So after several alterations those texts were as well included in the issue.~~}
+So after several alterations those texts were as well included in the issue.